Pornography in Australia: Viewing

-A 2019 analysis of Australians porn viewing habits found that found the majority of Australians use their mobile phone to watch online porn.
+A 2019 analysis of Australians pornography viewing habits found that found the majority of Australians use their mobile phone to watch online pornography.

-The average age of Australians first encounter with online porn is 13.
+The average age Australians first encounter online pornography is 13.
 About one in three young Australians view pornography for sex education.
 A 2024 Queensland University of Technology study found that the majority of young people aged 15–20 years old had been exposed to pornography, intentionally or accidentally.
 It found that 54.4 per cent of young men viewed pornography at least weekly.

 Regulation

 There are three types of classification by which video adult content may be distinguished for legal reasons.
 These are R18+ Restricted for simulated sexual activity and nudity in a sexual context, X R18+ Restricted for X Rated content such as hardcore pornography and RC Refused Classification.

 Online pornography is regulated by the eSafety Commissioner, Julie Inman Grant.

 Illegal pornography

 Some types of pornography (both real and fictitious) are technically illegal in Australia and if classified would be rated RC and therefore banned in Australia.
 This includes any pornography depicting violent BDSM, incest, paedophilia, zoophilia, certain extreme fetishes (such as golden showers) and/or indicators of youth (such as wearing a school uniform).
 However, all of these other than paedophilic and zoophilic pornography are widely available on pornographic websites, which are accessed by millions of Australians.

 Fictitious child pornography is illegal and falls under the same category as real child pornography.
 In December 2008, a man from Sydney was convicted of possessing child pornography after it was found that he had sexually explicit images of Bart, Lisa and Maggie Simpson, three fictional characters from the American animated sitcom The Simpsons who are minors, on his computer.
 The New South Wales Supreme Court upheld a Local Court decision that the characters "depicted, and thus could be considered, real people".